-There are different ways your nurses can study online with SLC tutors.
+There are different ways healthcare professionals working with you can study online with SLC tutors.

-The most effective way in our experience is to have nurses come into the SLC virtual classroom on different devices in different locations, e.g. their accommodation.
+The most effective way in our experience is to have candidates come into the SLC virtual classroom on different devices in different locations, e.g. their accommodation.
 They log on to an SLC virtual classroom and meet their tutor.
 Laptops and PCs offer the best learner experience.
 Learners should use a headset and a webcam.